‘Alaskan Bush People’: Matt Talks Marriage Proposals, ‘Bam’ May Not Be Back

 The oldest Brown brother, Matt Brown, 34, continues to live the single life, according to a previous report by Radar Online, that says that “Matt is still single after completing a stint in rehab last year,” referring to some time spent in an alcohol treatment center during the summer of 2016, following an arrest for DUI in 2013, as well as several nights of “boozing” and “partying” in Hoonah, Alaska.
 The Alaskan Bush People Twitter account recently posed the question of whether or not Matt is “off the market,” adding that younger brother Noah, 24, is now off the market, since he and new girlfriend, Rhain Alicia, 26, are obviously serious and have been for months, as also previously reported by Radar Online.

 The Twitter post in question, from Monday, also shares a clip to a short video on the Discovery Channel website where all of the Brown family siblings talk marriage proposals and how many of them have received marriage proposals since Alaskan Bush People premiered nearly three years ago.
 According to the one-minute video clip, titled “Ask the Browns: Marriage Proposals,” one fan named Chris sent in a question asking how many people have proposed to them since they started the show.
-The consensus was zero in-person proposals.
-However, Joshua “Bam Bam” Brown, 32, said he has gotten some marriage proposals in fan letters, while Matt Brown, who Chris says is “dreamy,” has reportedly received so many marriage proposals that “he’s sick of it.”
+The general consensus was zero in-person proposals, however, Joshua “Bam Bam” Brown, 32, said he has gotten some marriage proposals in fan letters, while Matt Brown, who Chris says is “dreamy,” has reportedly received so many marriage proposals that “he’s sick of it.”

 “It’s not like I have a cave hidden somewhere out here that I carve one chalk mark on for every time somebody proposes.”

 This question sent Alaskan Bush People fans into a frenzy, with fans proposing to Matt in the comments.
 One Twitter user, @TessMinnesota, even tries to set her daughter up with Matt, adding that “she loves the way they [the Alaskan Bush People] live and thinks Matt is awesome.”
-Gabe Brown, the fourth son, ends the video clip saying that it’s a shame that Matt “can’t marry them all.”
+Gabe Brown, fourth son, ends the video clip saying that it’s a shame that Matt “can’t marry them all.”
 Noah, of course, doesn’t even answer the question, especially considering that rumors have been flying that he’s already married to Rhain, as previously reported by Railing Kill.

 Noah's got a big decision to make. https://t.co/c1oBiUmz54 pic.twitter.com/A5iUz9jkSJ